If you Owe more than $30,000 contact us for a case evaluation at 888-756-9969

 The government shutdown does not cancel SBA debt.
 It creates delays for new loans and discretionary relief, while Treasury’s collection authority remains live.
 At Protect Law Group, we help business owners and guarantors use this window strategically—preparing defenses and settlement packages so they are ready the moment SBA reopens.

-Contact experienced SBA loan defense attorney immediately.
+Contact an experienced SBA loan defense attorney immediately.

 Our SBA Attorneys have guided thousands of small businesses through reviews, contested or negotiated debts assessed against owners, officers and guarantors, and litigated cases at the SBA Office of Hearings & Appeals (OHA) Court before presiding Administrative Law Judges (ALJs).